 At its factory in northern Greece, mattress company Coco-Mat employs people with Down syndrome, ex-convicts, and refugees.

-When Efmorfidis launched Coco-Mat in Greece in 1989, he hired his first employee: an uneducated man who was unable to provide for himself through traditional employment, but had a willingness to learn the handcraft trade from Efmorfidis.
-Later, Efmorfidis offered a job to an elderly, deaf woman, who showed up to the factory in northern Greece unannounced with her nephew, seeking a form of financial independence.
 Though she was unable communicate vocally, she showed her appreciation for the opportunity to work by stitching a heart pillow.
 This pillow has become a symbol of the brand’s Positive Pillow Project, an initiative that donates heart-shaped pillows to women with breast cancer post-surgery.
 “It has become a tradition to hire those with disabilities,” says Efmorfidis.
 His workforce includes people with Down syndrome, ex-convicts, and refugees from the ex-Soviet Union and Turkey as a way to boost the local economy while sustaining the craftsmanship of Coco-Mat’s handmade beds.
 “If you help out your community during the day, I think you’ll sleep a little better at night,” he says.

 Efmorfidis isn’t the only CEO seeking unconventional hiring routes that preserve the history of handicraft in a world where technology is replacing human hands in the workforce at record speed.
 “Most people these days just don’t have a background in working with their hands,” says Dave Dawson of The Urban Electric Co.
 “We’ve lost a whole generation of people – no one takes shop class anymore.
-People aren’t exposed to handcraft as they were 30 to 50 years ago.”
+People aren’t exposed to handcraft as they were 30 to 50 years ago. ”

 In an effort to cast a wider net when hiring craftspeople at his factory in North Charleston, South Carolina, Dawson began working with the Charleston Disabilities Board more than a decade ago to find several employees who wouldn’t mind performing some repeatable tasks, such as putting hardware in ziplock bags or cutting metal pieces into particular proportions.

-A sign at The Urban Electric Co.’s warehouse underscores the company’s belief in the importance of pride in one’s work.
+A sign at The Urban Electric Co. ’s warehouse underscores the company’s belief in the importance of pride in one’s work.

 Through the board, Dawson has hired four employees with a range of mental and physical handicaps to work in his 230-person workforce.
 Workers from the program receive standard training like the rest of Urban Electric’s employees; however, they require a minor amount of accommodation that helps bridge the gap.
 This could be something as simple as a ride to work.
 “A lot of employers may see it as a charity.
 However, that’s not the case at all.
 You’re just hiring a fantastic employee, who happens to have a disability,” says Dawson.